smaurice101/readthedocs/docs/source/tmlbuilds.rst

 Apache Airflow DAGs
 -------------------

-The TML solution process with DAGS (explained in detail below).
+The TML solution process with DAGS (explained in detail below).  **The entire TML solution build process is highly efficient; advanced, scalable, real-time TML solutions can be built in few hours with GenAI integrations!**

 .. figure:: tsol1.png